tsheng1/align/README.md

 ### Bonus

-* Additional shapes, not just a circle.
+* Additional shapes to be sorted into